 Paddle back in time is an event run in conjunction with NI Science Festival.

-Paddle back in time is our most popular kayak tour on Strangford Lough.
-Learn about the saints, sinners and smugglers that used the lough and made it their home.
+Starting from the shoreline in Whiterock, you will be kitted out with wetsuit and buoyancy aid.
+Followed by a briefing from kayak instructor Rory Martin.
 Taking in the scenic beauty, archaeological gems and Christian heritage, you will follow a traditional smuggling route undertaken by Daft Eddie and the Merry Hearts.

 Once we arrive at the Nendrum monastic site, Sarah Baccianti, Frances Kane and Sharon Arbuthnot will guide you through the history, the stories and the traditions of Strangford Lough including: Nendrum sundial and unique tide mill, the role played by the Vikings in the Strangford area, and discover the origin of the place names of the villages surrounding Nendrum.

 This in-person event focuses on the safe return to group activities post-Covid, exploring the outdoors and the heritage at our doorstep.
 Moving the body and engaging the mind whilst adventuring into the waters of Strangford Lough.